Unable to Send Email?

-Being unable to send email is one of the most common complaints we receive in providing help with dedicated servers.
+Being unable to send email is one of the most common complaints we receive in providing server support services.
 Doing a little detective work can save you a lot of extra hassle.
 If you’re having trouble sending email from clients like Outlook, Eudora and other POP3/IMAP software, please check the following issues:

 Verify that all password information is correct.
 We get many requests that simply turn out to be a password error.
 When cutting and pasting be sure to watch out for extra spaces.